THE LAST STOP DINER

 The first couple of hours were uneventful.
 He made pretty good time, stopping only once at a rest area to call Sean and report on his progress.
 He reassured him again that he would be there by early evening at the latest, and then got back on the road.

-An hour later, he was almost at the halfway point and starting to get seriously hungry.
+An hour later he was almost at the halfway point and starting to get seriously hungry.
 He was riding in the slow lane just beginning to look for signs for a likely place to stop and eat, when a blue Chevy truck rode up beside him in the fast lane.
 Scott glanced over and saw the blue pickup was riding the bumper of the car in front of it, weaving back and forth, obviously wanting the slower car to get over.
 When the slower car didn’t move fast enough, the truck, which had a rebel flag and an NRA sticker on the back window, suddenly swerved over into Scott’s lane and would have clipped the front of his bumper if he hadn’t stomped down on the brake.
 Scott swore and then let back off, afraid of being rear-ended by the car behind him.

 He was still swearing as the truck passed the too-slow car and got back over in the fast lane.
-Scott was furious.
 He tried to put a clamp on his anger, but he was mad as hell, shaking from the near collision.
 Did the jerk even notice or care what he'd done?
 Scott pressed down on the gas pedal, speeding up until he rode beside and slightly ahead of the blue truck.
-There were actually two jerks and they were both wearing cowboy hats.
+There were actually two jerks, and they were both wearing cowboy hats.
 Loud country music blared from their radio, and incredibly, a set of antlers jutted from the front grill.

 “Fucking rednecks,” he muttered.